U.S. Department of Justice, Office Of Justice Programs, Innovation - Partnerships - Safer Neighborhoods

 • What is the youngest age that a minor can be transferred to criminal court for trial as an adult?
 [Answer]

-• Have states made it easier for juveniles to be tried as adults in criminal court?
+• Have states made it easier for youth to be tried as adults in criminal court?
 [Answer]